 Equal Opportunity Employer

 The Utah State University Research Foundation (USURF) is deeply committed to providing an equal opportunity climate and an environment free from discrimination and harassment.
-In accordance with established laws, the Foundation prohibits discrimination based on race, color, religion, sex, national origin, age, disability, or veteran's status.
-In addition, discrimination on the basis of sexual orientation for employees in all aspects of employment is prohibited.
+In accordance with established laws, the Foundation prohibits discrimination based on race, color, religion, sex, national origin, age, disability, veteran's status, sexual orientation, or gender identity.

 Affirmative Action is designed to redress imbalances of minorities and women in the workforce.
 US Presidential Executive Order 11246 (as amended) requires federal contractors to take "affirmative" steps to recruit, hire and advance minorities and women when they are underrepresented and are qualified and available in the labor force.
 USURF proactively undertakes good faith efforts to reach affirmative action goals.